 Major frustrations for anal cancer patients include not having access to quality and relevant support services and feeling isolated due to the difficult stigma associated with the disease.
 Consequently, many anal cancer patients face obstacles connecting to other people with similar diagnoses and treatments.
 Here are some resources to help tackle these problems.
 If there is something that you have found useful, but is not listed below, please share it with us.

-Peer to Peer Support Program We are excited to announce the launch of our Peer support Program this winter.
-The Peer Support Program is a free service provided by The HPV and Anal Cancer Foundation that will match people living with anal cancer with each other.
-To express your interest, click here
+Peer Support Program We are excited to announce the launch of our Peer Support Program.
+The Peer Support Program is a free service provided by the HPV and Anal Cancer Foundation that matches caregivers and people living with anal cancer with each other.
+To register for the program, click here.

 Rare Cancer Alliance has an active online community for anal cancer and other rare cancers.